 JESSICA KATZ is a native metro-Detroiter and expert packer, having moved 10 times in the last 10 years, making the rounds in NYC, Chicago, and East Lansing.
 Finding herself back in Detroit, she is currently the Recruitment and Training Specialist for Moosejaw, an outdoor retail company.
 A camper and adventurer she has actually “found herself” on some pretty decent travel adventures.
 Jessica previously worked for Michigan State University Hillel and the Birthright Israel Foundation, and has led numerous Birthright Israel trips.
 She has spent many hours engaging, inspiring, and figuring out how to impact young Jewish adults.
 Jessica is the young adult liaison on the board for Kadima, and has served on various committees for NEXTGen through the Jewish Federation of Metro-Detroit in addition to her leadership with The Well.
 She practices yoga, pretends that she runs a lot, enjoys reading chick-lit and is known for her spot on goat impressions.

-JULIE BAGLEY has lived in the Metro Detroit area since birth.
-Although she’s traveled frequently, she believes there’s no place like home, and she is excited to be part of The Bucket List to help engage and strengthen her Detroit Jewish community.
-Julie has a background in communications and working with not-for- profit organizations.
-Currently, Julie is working in the philanthropy sector and lives in (spoiler alert) Metro Detroit with her wonderful husband Ross.
-They communicate by meowing at each other.
-Julie loves (in no particular order) reading, traveling, cooking (come over for dinner!), photography, coloring and cats.
+JULIE BAGLEY is a native to the Metro Detroit area.
+She is excited to be part of The Bucket List to help engage and strengthen her Detroit Jewish community.
+While she loves traveling, Julie truly believes there is no place like home, especially a home with strong community roots.
+Julie has a background in communications and working with not-for-profit organizations.
+Currently, Julie works in the philanthropy sector and lives in Metro Detroit with her wonderful husband Ross and their two fur kids.
+They all communicate by meowing at each other.
+She is always up for a new adventure or a coloring date, and is more than happy to show you pictures of her furry babies.
+Julie loves (in no particular order) reading, traveling, cooking (come on over for dinner!), photography, coloring and cats.
 Ask her about her cats.

 LAUREN STERLING found her way back home to Metro Detroit after spending time in Chicago and Los Angeles, where she met her husband Jonathan.
 (Yes—she stole a good one from the City of Angels for the Motor City.
 If you ask him, he loves snow.)
 A passionate educator, Lauren started her teaching career over a decade ago and enjoyed her time in the classroom immensely.
 Currently, Lauren spends her days with her two darling boys, Jonah and Max, focusing her efforts on raising curious tiny mentches.
 If you find Lauren in a quiet moment when she's not involved in a craft project or story time, you will see someone enjoying a good book or passed out on the couch.
 (Her boys enjoy waking up before the sun rises.)
 Lauren feels overjoyed that The Well has become a reality and is thrilled to be joining this team of enthusiastic community builders.